-The State Comptroller's activity in this area does not replace the court, rather comes as an addition.
-It is not a substitute for judicial review and not only because it is not binding, though the assumption should be that non-compliance with the State Comptroller's recommendations is unreasonable activity.
-It should also not be seen as an "alternative remedy" which must be exhausted before a petition may be filed in court the State Comptroller activity in the area of human rights is important because it is of wider scope than judicial activity may be.
+The State Comptroller's activity in this area does not replace that of the Court – rather, it functions as an additional form of rights protection activity.
+It is not a substitute for judicial review – if only because it is not binding (although the assumption should be that non-compliance with the State Comptroller's recommendations is [inherently] unreasonable activity).
+It should also not be seen as an "alternative remedy" which must be exhausted before a petition may be filed in court.
+The State Comptroller’s activity in the area of human rights is important, because it is of wider scope than judicial activity can be.

-The court does not evaluate the efficiency and wisdom of administrative decisions, but only their reasonableness.
-The Comptroller, in contrast, is empowered to examine the "orderly management, the efficiency, and economy of the audited bodies".
-Thus In this context, the State Comptroller's audit is border than judicial review of rea reasonableness or proportionality.
-Actions that are within the zone of reasonableness or the zone proportionality may not be deemed efficient.
-Indeed inefficiency in protecting human rights is a subject within the purview of the State Comptroller's jurisdiction.
-Needless to say, the state audit is not immune to judicial review.
-On a previous occasion I explained the relationship between judicial review and the state audit as follows:
+The Supreme Court does not evaluate the efficiency and wisdom of administrative decisions, but only their reasonableness.
+The Comptroller, in contrast, is empowered to examine the "orderly management, the efficiency, and the economy of the audited bodies".
+Thus, in this context, the State Comptroller's audit is broader in scope than the Court’s judicial review of reasonableness or of proportionality.
+Actions that are within the zone of reasonableness or of proportionality may still be activities that are deemed to be inefficient.
+Indeed, inefficiency in the protection of human rights is a subject within the purview of the State Comptroller's jurisdiction.
+Needless to say, the state audit itself is not immune from being subjected to judicial review.
+On a previous occasion, I explained the relationship between judicial review and the state audit function, as follows:

-"The State Comptroller in his capacity as Ombudsman, seeks effective justice, as do the courts.
-Like us he is independent in his decisions, and he has no master than law.
+"The State Comptroller, in his capacity as Ombudsman, seeks effective justice, as do the courts.
+Like us, he is independent in his decisions, and he has no master other than the law.
 He performs his functions with fairness and objectivity, mindful of the importance of the mission with which he has been entrusted.
-Both the court and the ombudsman seek resolution to disputes between us.
+Both the court and the Ombudsman seek resolution to disputes between the individual and the government authorities.
+We do not compete with each other.
 We are not envious of you.
-Quite the opposite we shall be pleased to see you bolster and expand the audit, and solve problems that without a solution will find their way to us.
-The two institutions − the court and the Ombudsman − act to impose the rule of the law.
-We are not competitors but rather we complement each other."
+Quite the opposite: we shall be pleased to see you bolster and expand the state audit function, and to see you solve problems that, if they are not resolved, will find their way to us.
+The two institutions − the Court and the Ombudsman − act to impose the rule of the law.
+We are not competitors - rather, we complement each other."

-Indeed, in protecting human rights, the more the merrier.
+Indeed, with regard to human rights, the more protectors there are, the better the situation will be.
 It is important to remember: without human rights, there is no democracy, and we must all protect democracy.
 If we do not protect democracy, democracy will not protect us.